strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 ## Create the Amazon Verified Permissions policy

-The next step in modernization, we'll add Amazon Verified permissions to your identity fabric for authorization.
-In these steps we will use a Maverics service extension to call Amazon Verified Permissions to enforce a Cedar policy Go to Amazon Verified Permissions within your AWS console and create a policy.
+For the next step in modernization, we'll add Amazon Verified Permissions to your identity fabric for authorization.
+In these steps, we'll create an Amazon Verified Permissions policy in Cedar.

+First, go to Amazon Verified Permissions within your AWS console and create a policy.

 <Link to the AVP docs once it’s available>